 Whether you feel you know what's bothering you or not, the thing to do is to start talking.
 There's no wrong thing to say.

 If you're open to using art materials, we can do that too.
-Art in therapy isn't about making beautiful pictures, it's about making marks.
-If it's intimidating to start making or saying, i'll help make it easier.
+Art in therapy isn't about making nice pictures, it's about making marks.
+If it's intimidating to start making or saying things, I'll help make it easier.
 I won't judge you, and I won't analyze you or your artwork.

 You don't need any prior experience, you don't have to explain anything, you don't have to feel articulate (or know how to draw or paint), and you don't even have to know what you mean.

 I'll work with you to make the job of expressing yourself as safe and as useful as possible.
 We'll see what comes up, and we'll make connections between past and present that weren't visible before.
 While listening, paying attention and offering my response, I keep in mind that everyone repeats patterns that were once useful but over time can make things worse.